Jumbo loan financed home with in ground pool.

 To find the conforming limits where you’re looking to buy a home, check this FHFA map.

-What If I Can’t Find A House Within The Conforming Limits?
+What If You Can’t Find A House Within The Conforming Limits?

-If you want to own a home in one of the most expensive housing markets in the U.S., you’ll probably need a jumbo loan.
+If you want to own a home in one of the most expensive housing markets in the U.S., you may need a jumbo loan.
 Don’t worry, though – you’re not alone.
 With the currently sizzling housing market, many people are finding that even modest homes require a jumbo mortgage in some areas.

 It makes sense that lenders might charge higher interest rates on jumbo loans since, as already mentioned, there’s so much risk involved.
 However, market data suggests that interest rates on jumbo loans are very competitive with market rates.